 If you are looking for a particular collection of pressed pennies then there are plenty of updated resources available.
 Personally I like using the My Disney Experience site as it’s the most accurate and helped our searches on our 2017 trip.

 Once we had started collecting our pressed pennies, we realised we were going to need somewhere to store them all.
-We decided on a souvenir Disney World pressed penny book in the end which has been a great souvenir for Miss A to keep and add to on our next trip, although this book has almost been filled up with pennies already.
+We decided on a souvenir Disney World pressed penny book in the end which cost around twelve dollars.
+This has also been a great souvenir for Miss A to keep and add to on our next trip, although this book has almost been filled up with pennies already.

 The souvenir Disney World pressed penny book holds 48 pressed pennies and 9 pressed quarters.
 Pressed quarters cost $1.25 (five quarters) and machines are rarer but can be found dotted around.
 We found one in our resort, Caribbean Beach resort in the arcade, and of course Miss A had to have one as a souvenir.